Surrey Art Gallery is the most famous art gallery in Surrey. It is a contemporary art gallery situated in Bear Creek Park, Surrey.

 Some of the exhibitions in the art gallery in Surrey are:

-6.1 Atheana Picha: Echoes
+6.1.
+Atheana Picha: Echoes

-6. 2 Transference: Jane Everett and Krista Belle Stewart
+6.2.
+Transference: Jane Everett and Krista Belle Stewart

-6.3 How Green is Your Muse?
+6.3.
+How Green is Your Muse?

-6.4 Fraser Valley Chapter Presents Fresh Paint!
+6.4.
+Fraser Valley Chapter Presents Fresh Paint!

 The Fraser Valley Chapter encourages artists to strive for artistic excellence.

-The Chapter asked its members to create paintings for this exhibition that explore the theme of “fresh” through novel techniques, fresh subjects, fresh and imaginative points of view, utilizing fresh and stimulating colours, or subject areas that allude to new growth and rebirth.
+The Chapter asked its members to create paintings for this exhibition that explore the theme of “fresh” through novel techniques, fresh subjects, fresh and imaginative points of view, utilizing fresh and stimulating colors, or subject areas that allude to new growth and rebirth.

-6.5 Through the Lattice
+6.5.
+Through the Lattice

 In Through the Lattice, the relevance of the lived world is considered, whether it is owned, alienated, or desired.

-In their most recent works, each of the chosen artists emphasizes the significance of place and its roving aesthetics of fashion, ornament, form, design, and structure.
-Despite using different approaches, they are all interested in the hidden meanings of space as well as its physical creation.
+In their most recent works, each chosen artist emphasizes the significance of place and its roving aesthetics of fashion, ornament, form, design, and structure.

 7. Digital Art

-Volunteers known as Gallery Hosts greet guests at the gallery, inform them of the exhibitions and programs and help run the gallery.
+Volunteers known as Gallery Hosts greet guests at the gallery, inform them of the exhibitions and programs, and help run the gallery.
 Assisting with special events and programs is another duty of gallery hosts.

 Administrative volunteers help with clerical work like data entry, mailings, and other office responsibilities.